FiftysixTimes7/Diapy/README.rst

 diapy
 =====

+    Version 3.0.0

-A rough diary manager based on python.
+A small diary manager based on python.

-Diapy uses cryptography.fernet to encrypt your top secret.
+Diapy uses ``cryptography.fernet`` to encrypt your top secret.

 Installation
 ------------